AusClimateService/model-evaluation/icclim_processing.md

 This file maintains a list of Obs (AGCDv1), reanalysis (ERA5), GCMs and downscaled runs which have been or are being processed using [icclim](https://github.com/AusClimateService/indices)

+### Issues (2023-02-20), currently waiting for icclim to fix
+- R75pTOT/R95pTOT/R99pTOT in RCMs/GCMs (data with `kg m-2 s-1` units) have no/missing data
+- DTR/vDTR/ETR are converted to `degC` after calculation, causing RCMs/GCMs (data with `degK` units) to be offset by -273.15

 ### Periods analysed
 Follows periods outlined in [evaluation_standards.md](https://github.com/AusClimateService/ccam-evaluation/blob/main/evaluation_standards.md)